shutsugan/next-media/README.md

 ### Installing Node.js and npm

-This application has been tested on Node.js 10.0.0 and npm 6.3.0
+This application has been tested on Node.js 10.0.0 and npm 6.3.0.
-- these packages should be available for download [here](https://nodejs.org/en/)
+These packages should be available for download [here](https://nodejs.org/en/).
-- choose the "Current" version for download.
+Choose the "Current" version for download.

 ``` bash
 # install dependencies